 We have provided these information pages to help you find services you may need and make the most of your time on your holiday.
 There is also a very good mobile App – ‘Around Me’ – that shows much of the local information, location of supermarkets and so on.
 Just install the app on your phone and put our post code LD1 5TY in the location box.

 IMPORTANT NOTE: the service and amenity information provided here is for guidance only.
-Due to the ongoing issues with the Covid virus many of the services and amenities listed here may be operating reduced hours or may not be available at this time.
-We recommend that you make direct contact with any service or amenity provider by phone to confirm the situation before travelling.
+We recommend that you make direct contact with any service or amenity provider to confirm availability before travelling.

 Penybont village has a train station, garden centre, pub and museum.
 There are playing fields by the river used for local sports and leisure events including fun days and football.
 Horse trotting racing takes place here in the month of August.